theapplearchive/theapplearchive.github.io/README.md

 ### [Block iOS Updates](https://theapplearchive.github.io/noupdate)

-This profile can be removed at any time, making this completely reversable.

-Download the profile here.
+This will allow you to block iOS updates to stay on your current version and will prevent your phone from continually asking you to update.
+This is easily reversable.

 ### [Jailbreak](https://theapplearchive.github.io/jailbreak)

-Here you will find a list of available jailbreaks and a link to install the applications directly from safari.
+Here you will find a list of available jailbreaks.

+There will be links to install the applications directly from safari.

-Visit the jailbreak page here.
+No computer is needed.

 ### [Signing Services](https://theapplearchive.github.io/signing)